Visual Arts Graduates

-Casey McDonough '03 earned his MFA at the Rhode Island School of Design, and is now Assistant Professor of Art at Cedar Crest College in Pennsylvania.
+Casey McDonough ’03 earned his MFA at the Rhode Island School of Design, and was recently Visiting Professor in Ceramics at the University of Central Arkansas.

 Sydney McKenna PEL ’96 owns and operates her own gallery on Anastasia Island, near St. Augustine.

 Ian Meares ’00 earned his MFA in Studio Practice at Pennsylvania State University, and is now enrolled in the MFA program in Critical & Curatorial Practice, at the University of California Irvine, Irvine California.

 Joe Melamed ’06 received his MFA from the San Francisco Art Institute in 2011.

 Kelly Mills ’78 is the Chairman of the Visual Arts Department at Shorter University in Rome, Georgia.

 Ingram Ober ’98 is Chair of the Art Department at Palomar College in California.
 His work was included in the 2010 juried exhibition "Here Not There: San Diego Art Now" at the San Diego Museum of Contemporary Art.

 Erin O’Malley ’13 is now enrolled in the MFA program in Studio Art at Mills College.

 Brandice Palmer ’97 recently earned her Master's in Arts Administration at the Savannah College of Art and Design.